Skip to content

 How BizLeaseCheck helps

 This article is for informational purposes only and is not legal advice.
-Exclusive use and radius restrictions vary widely by market, property type, and tenant category.
+Exclusive use and radius restrictions vary widely by market, property type, and tenant category, and their enforceability depends on lease language and jurisdiction.
 Use this as a checklist and consult qualified professionals for your situation.